Frequently asked questions about Responsible Service of Alcohol (RSA) training in Victoria.

 The VCGLR has created a template RSA Program Register (XLSX, 20.23 KB) that venues can use electronically or in hard copy to ensure they have all the information required.
 Alternatively, licensees can create their own.

 You must complete an initial approved face-to-face RSA training program.
 Subsequently to remain certified you must complete the free RSA online refresher course within three years of completing your last RSA program.

-Many Registered Training Organisations (RTOs) are approved to deliver the face-to-face course in Victoria.
+Many Registered Training Organisations (RTOs) are accredited to deliver the face-to-face course in Victoria.
 For a complete list of RTOs that deliver the approved course, refer to the Responsible Service of Alcohol training page.

 RSA certification is mandatory for licensees and staff selling, offering or serving liquor for general, on-premises, late night and packaged liquor licences.

 It is also compulsory in other situations where there is a condition on the liquor licence requiring the employment of RSA trained staff or if you are applying for a new liquor licence.